Probing torsion field with Einstein-Cartan theory at the HL-LHC: an angular distribution case study: Simulated samples and background estimation

 The SM background processes yielding muon pairs in the signal region are Drell-Yan ($\text{DY}\rightarrow \mu^+\mu^-$), the production of top quark pairs ($\text{t}\bar{\text{t}} \rightarrow \mu^+\mu^- + 2b + 2\nu$), $tW \rightarrow \mu^+\mu^- + 2\nu +b$, and production of diboson ($W^{+}W^{-} \rightarrow \mu^+\mu^- + 2\nu$, $ZZ \rightarrow \mu^+\mu^- + 2\nu$ and $W^{\pm}Z \rightarrow \mu^\pm \mu^+\mu^- + \nu$).

-Another source of background is the jet background, which arises from misidentifying jets as muons, particularly from W+jets and QCD multijet processes.
-This background is typically estimated using a data-driven method, as detailed in \cite{zprime}.
-However, it is irrelevant to our study, which relies exclusively on MC simulations, and no W+jets events pass our analysis pre-selection.
+Another source of background is the jet background, which occurs when jets are misidentified as muons, especially in W+jets and QCD multijet processes.
+This background is usually estimated using a data-driven method, as detailed in reference \cite{zprime}.
+However, it is not relevant to our study, since the yield from these processes has been measured to be among the lowest of the standard model backgrounds according to reference \cite{zprime}.

 In addition, further cuts are implemented, detailed in section \ref{section:Results}, which rely on variables such as ($\Delta\phi$(lepton, MET), MET, etc.).
 These cuts are often used to strongly suppress the QCD events in which MET aligns with a mismeasured jet, as discussed in ref. \cite{QCD}.

 The SM processes were generated using \text{MadGraph5\_aMC@NLO} with Pythia 8 for parton showering and DELPHES for fast detector simulation of the HL-LHC.
 They were derived from 14 TeV proton-proton collisions, with muon $p_{T} > 10$ GeV and $|\eta| < 3$.